Sgiath/advent-of-code/README.md

 ```

 If you would like to see how fast the solutions are you can run the included
 benchmarks.
-Byt default it will just run the solutions side by side but if you
+By default it will just run the solutions side by side but if you
 develop different solutions you can override the `benchmark/0` function for any
 day and run different solutions side by side (see `/lib/2021/day06.ex:156` for
 example)